 Other important business success factoids:

-- Last names and titles: Always use Mr., Mrs., or any title, like Director followed by the last name.
+- Last names and titles: Always use Mr., Mrs., or any title (like Director) followed by the last name.
 Also appropriate is: Mr. LEE (last name, followed by the first name) Ji-hoon (two syllables of the first name); in this order.

-- Cold calls, generally are unacceptable, and seen as culturally inappropriate and disrespectful.
+- Cold calls are generally unacceptable and seen as culturally inappropriate and disrespectful.

 - While you learn Korean, these two important words should serve you:

-o Ann-yong-ha-sayo – Hello and good bye
+o Ann-yong-ha-sayo – Hello and goodbye

 o Gam-sam-hap-nida – Thank you

 - No visa is needed for a stay of up to 90 days